Amit-Singh-op/Amit-Singh-op/README.md

 - 👋 Hi, I’m Amit Kumar Singh
 - 👀 I’m interested in new technologies
-- 🌱 Currently working on an unknown project
+- 🌱 Currently working as a full stack developer
 - 📫 How to reach me Gmail: @amitkmwsingh2857421@gmail.com | Hackerrank: @Amit_Kumar_Singh

 <!---